AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/FAQ.md

 - Making sure the `MsalRedirectComponent` is bootstrapped
 - Optionally: adding `MsalGuard` to all your routes if you want all your routes protected

-Our [Angular 10 sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-angular-v2-samples/angular10-sample-app) demonstrates use of the `PathLocationStrategy`.
+Our [Angular 10 sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-angular-v2-samples/angular10-sample-app) demonstrates use of the `PathRoutingStrategy`.

 #### HashLocationStrategy